 At the re-start, less than ten minutes after the red flag incident, it was KTM RC390 mounted Max Croker quickest out of the blocks ahead of Jack Mahaffy (Yamaha) and pole-sitter Oli Bayliss (Kawasaki).
 Croker put in a 1m37.658 from a standing start on that first lap, by the end of which he had seven-tenths of a second over his combatants.

-By halfway around the second lap, however, things had closed up considerably, Bayliss had put in a 1m32.462 to close right onto the tail of Croker, Mahaffy was also right there in the hunt for the lead, and that trio started to break away from the rest of the pack.
+By halfway around the second lap however things had closed up considerably, Bayliss had put in a 1m32.462 to close right onto the tail of Croker, Mahaffy also right there in the hunt for the lead, as that trio started to break away from the rest of the pack.

 Croker still held the lead with three laps to run, but could not shake Bayliss or Mahaffy, that pair sticking to the tail of the KTM like glue.
 The timing system was crediting Oli Bayliss with the best speed on the straight, clocking 163km/h.